-Properties only become available when the current tenants move out.
+Properties become available when the current tenants move out.
 It’s not possible to predict:

-It’s important that you let your primary contact organisation know if your personal or household circumstances change or you want to change or cancel your registration.
+Contact your primary contact organisation if your contact details change or if you want to cancel your registration of interest.

-- you want to remove someone from or add someone to your household
+- you need to add or remove someone from your registration

 On this site